Esper89/Subnautica-TerrainPatcher/dist-readme.md

 Terrain Patcher is a Subnautica and Below Zero library mod that allows anyone to modify the game's terrain.

+## Installation

+To install Terrain Patcher, place the `TerrainPatcher` folder (containing `TerrainPatcher.dll`) in your `BepInEx/plugins` folder.
+To install a `.optoctreepatch` file manually, place it in the `TerrainPatcher/patches` folder.
+You can also place a terrain patch anywhere in the `BepInEx/plugins` folder or any subfolder and it will still be loaded.

 ## Configuration

 Patch load order can be configured in `load-order.txt`.
 Each line should be the name of the patch to